Jeremy Clyde: Theatre

 In 1965, Clyde appeared in a stage production of The Passion Flower Hotel, a musical adaptation written by John Barry and Trevor Peacock, at the Prince of Wales Theatre in London.
 It also featured Jane Birkin, Francesca Annis, Pauline Collins, Nicky Henson, and Bill Kenwright.

 In 1969, he appeared in Conduct Unbecoming as part of the original cast, which included Paul Jones.
 He also travelled to the US as part of the original Broadway cast.

 In 2011, Clyde played Lord Halifax in Three Days in May at Trafalgar Studios in London.
 The play, which featured actor Warren Clarke as Prime Minister Winston Churchill, was set during May 1940, at a point in WWII when the idea of negotiating peace with Hitler was being floated around.

 In 2017 he played Dennis in The Girls at the Phoenix Theatre in the West End.

 Other performances

 He also played in The Iron Lady, in (2011).

 Since 2018, Clyde has been performing with Peter Asher of Peter & Gordon fame.

 Personal life

-Clyde is the oldest of three sons born to Lady Elizabeth Clyde and Captain Thomas Clyde.
+Clyde is the eldest of three sons born to Lady Elizabeth Clyde and Captain Thomas Clyde.

 Clyde is divorced from Vanessa Field, whom he married in 1970 at Fifth Avenue Presbyterian Church in New York City.
 They have two children.